JunWorks/Getting-and-cleaning-data-course-project/codebook.md

 6 LAYING

 - rest variables: features chosen from features.txt, see readme and features_info.txt for details.
+The values under these variables are the average for each subject and his/her corresponding activity